kraflab/dsda-doom/README.md

 # dsda-doom v0.11.0-dev
-This is a fork of prboom+ with extra tooling for dsda.
+This is a fork of prboom+ with extra tooling for demo recording and playback, with a focus on speedrunning.
 This is based on the unstable branch of PRBoom+, so there could be bugs - please keep this in mind. :^)

 ### Experimental Stuff